This security bulletin contains one low risk vulnerability.

 Exploit availability: NoDescription

-The vulnerability allows a local authenticated user to perform a denial of service (DoS) attack.
+The vulnerability allows a local privileged user to gain access to sensitive information.

 Install update from vendor's website.Vulnerable software versions